Slavetomints/slavetomints.github.io/markdown/writeups/training/picoctf/general-skills/pw-crack-1.md

 ```

 The most interesting thing to see is that the program asks for a password, and that password is stored right here in the source code.
-Lets copy the password that is saved in the variable `user_pw` as the string `1e1a`.
+Lets copy the password that is checked against the variable `user_pw` as the string `1e1a`.
 Let's run the python script with that password in mind.

 ```